 Placing the speakers in a separate home theater speakers room follows the same guidelines as above, except for speaker height.
 Since you are not using the room for anything else, you want each speaker to be at ear level (or slightly higher) when seated.
 It will give you a better perception of the surround sound effects.

 Dialogue becomes more transparent and precise when your center channel is at ear level when you are sitting.
 But your TV looks best when its centerline is at eye level.
 Choosing the center channel and mounting locations for the TV requires a balance between two factors.
 Determine the height for both before installing one.
 You may be able to make cardboard TV and center channel templates to determine the best placement points.
 In most cases, the center channel installs under the Tv.
 Try to leave a few inches of space between the top of the center channel and the bottom of your TV.
 It will prevent the TV from blocking or distorting the center channel sound.

 SURROUND SPEAKER PLACEMENT

 If you are using surround back speakers, turn them towards the front of the room, as shown above.
 If you are using dedicated surround speakers, aim them at each other.
-If your speaker tweeters can swivel, aim them towards the seating position.
+If your speaker tweeters can swivel, aim them toward the seating position.
 The surround speakers should space at the same distance as the front left and right speakers.
-We recommend for How to install ceiling speakers the loudspeakers on the wall and ceiling at least 45-60 centimetres from an adjacent wall or ceiling.
+We recommend for How to install ceiling speakers the loudspeakers on the wall and ceiling at least 45-60 centimeters from an adjacent wall or ceiling.